How I reached One Million Page Views on Hubpages

 3. Use Article Marketing to Get Traffic to Your Hubs

-I cover more extensively in my hub about Article Marketing, so I'll only just touch on it here.
 I do not do social bookmarking to promote my hubs.
 Most of the social bookmarking sites were set up with the intent to share cool stuff that you've found online... not self-promotion, so I'm really not comfortable with it.
 Plus, people who use sites like Digg don't click on ads anyway so why bother.
 I want performing traffic and that means search engine traffic.

 Article marketing, on the other hand, is designed for self promotion.
 By publishing articles to article directories that include links back to your hubs, you can get backlinks that improve your hub's position in the search engines and you can get traffic directly from the articles themselves.
 And readers who are arriving from articles perform differently from someone arriving from Digg or Stumpleupon.
 Someone who traveled to your hub from an article you've written is more likely to be a motivated buyer.